Kashkan

 Years in which the animal was not observed Years in which the animal was observed

 Bp918 is a fin whale that was first observed in 2000.
-It has been seen almost every year since 2006, making this individual a seasonal resident of the St. Lawrence Estuary.
+He has been seen almost every year since 2006, making this individual a seasonal resident of the St. Lawrence Estuary.
 A biopsy taken in 2006 helped confirm the animal’s sex: Bp918 is a male.
 This year, he was seen in the Marine Park in May with the one they call “Ti-Croche” and again more recently, this time still in the company of Ti-Croche as well as another fin whale.
 His truncated dorsal fin forms a straight line.
 Behind his dorsal fin, his back shows a small protuberance.
 In 2015, he had a scar along the chevron on his right side.
 This year, Bp918 arrived in the Marine Park with new markings.
 On his right flank, one can see circular lines near the chevron going toward the back, which makes for a quick ID.
 Without taking samples, it’s difficult to say what the origins of these markings are.

 Temporary marks and scars may stem from various external sources.
 Small circular stigmata (a few centimetres in diameter) are sometimes the signature of lamprey, a carnivorous fish with a suction-cup-like mouth that attaches to the bodies of other fish or cetaceans to feed on their blood.
 The cookiecutter shark, a temperate-water species, takes puck-shaped chunks of flesh from whales, creating divots in their skin.
 Parallel rake-like lines on rorquals are often attributed to killer whale attacks.
 In toothed whales, this type of marking is more often due to duals between individuals of the same species.
 For example, sperm whales spar with one another, leaving marks on their heads.
 Male belugas may also leave scars on the flanks, fins and tails of females during sex play.
 Lastly, bacteria, viruses or protozoa that come into contact with an animal can cause skin lesions, leaving visible traces that sometimes resemble tattoos.
 The marks on the back of Bp918 might be attributable to such lesions.